tony-aw/subsets/README.md

   version of `c()`.
 Added an additional help page explaining Non-Standard Evaluation (NSE); ‘subsets’ avoids the usage of NSE whenever possible.
+- 1 December 2023: In the `sb_mod()` method, auto-coercion in
+  data.frame-like objects is now allowed, provided rows are not specified (i.e. whole columns only).
+Expanded the help page of the `sb_mod()` function considerably.
+Fixed a bug in `aes_pro()`.
+Added the `safer_partialmatch()` function.
+Added the `idx_by()` function to compute grouped indices.
+Added the `dt_*` functions for functional forms of some data.table operations.
+Cleaned up some internal code.
+  Added yet more tests (now over 42,000 tests).
+Benchmark removed from the Read-Me: planning to move them to the website, which will be build once this package is a bit more stable.